-BE A CLEAN WATER PARTNER: Community groups and organizations - including schools, business and cities - can offer educational programs and service projects to their constituents by joining the Galveston Bay Foundation's Clean Water Partnership.
+BE A CLEAN WATER PARTNER: Community groups and organizations - including schools, business and cities - can offer educational programs and service projects to their constituents by contacting the Galveston Bay Foundation's Water Programs.

 JOIN IN: Participate in watershed protection planning initiatives in your area.
 For programs on the east side of the Bay, visit the Houston-Galveston Area Council website, and for the west side (Liberty County), visit the Double Bayou Watershed Partnership website.